locoframework/loco-js-model/README.md

 ## Saving ✍️

-Loco-JS-Model provides `save` method that facilitates persisting resources on the server.
-This method requires responses in specific JSON format.
-I recommend to use the format below, but if you don't plan to use `UI.Form` from **Loco-JS** for handling forms, the only requirement is specified format of **errors** key to have errors assigned to the object.
+Loco-JS-Model provides the `save` method that facilitates persisting resources on the server.
+This method requires responses in a specific JSON format.
+I recommend using the format below.
+But if you don't plan to use `UI.Form` from **Loco-JS-UI** for handling forms, the only requirement is a specified format of the **errors** key to having errors assigned to the object.

 ```javascript
 const coupon = new Coupon({